ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 The shifting also allows easier alignment with external data sources such as weather, which is usually stamped with the timestamp at the beginning of the interval.

-If the AEMO timestamp is not shifted, then the following is true
+If the AEMO timestamp is not shifted, then the following is true:

 ```python
 dispatch_prices.loc['01/01/2018 13:35': '01/01/2018 14:05'].mean() == trading_price.loc['01/01/2018 14:00']